Life After Dentures and What to Expect with Permanent Teeth

 Can You Really Enjoy Food?

 Sticky foods like caramel or peanut butter can pull dentures loose.
 Hard or crunchy items put uncomfortable pressure on your gums.
-Even small seeds from strawberries or tomatoes can slip underneath the base, causing painful irritation that requires immediate removal and cleaning.
+Even small seeds from strawberries or tomatoes can slip underneath the base, causing painful irritation.

 Why Food Doesn’t Taste the Same with Upper Dentures